 Applicants who are offered admission to the IBA programme (initially or from the waiting list) have 14 days to accept or decline the offer in Studielink.
 If you fail to respond to the offer within 14 days, your place will automatically be assigned to the next person on the waiting list!

-This process is not handled by RSM but by the national student registration system Studielink and no exceptions will be made.
+This process is not handled by RSM but by the national student registration system Studielink and no exceptions can be made.
 Once you have declined your offer it cannot be reversed.

 While your application can be evaluated based on unofficial digital documents you have uploaded in your application form, eventually the RSM needs to check the authenticity of your diploma and your final transcript.
 This is also listed as a condition in your offer.
-You should provide the RSM IBA Admissions Office certified hardcopies of your diploma and final grade list by 1 August.
+You should provide the RSM IBA Admissions Office with your diploma and final grade list by 1 August.